 What are the costs of having a bank account in Spain?

 In general, you will find that banking costs in Spain can be a bit higher than in the rest of the European countries.
 Nevertheless, the exact costs will depend and vary from bank to bank, so doing your research and comparing the perks and conditions each offer will be a crucial step.

 In general, the different costs that holding a bank account generates are:

 Opening charges and maintenance fees

 Even though some won’t include this expense, many banks will charge you a small fee when opening a bank account.
 Yearly maintenance fees can be also added.
 We are talking about a modest €10 cost.

 ATM withdrawal fees

 Finally, transfer fees.
-And here you should really dig deep and analyze all the different banking options in the country.
+Here you should really dig deep and analyze all the different banking options in the country.
 Then, depending on your future plans, choose one accordingly.

 Because some banks have free international transfers.
 But some can charge you a percentage even when transferring money to another Spanish account.
-So make sure you have that into consideration when choosing the bank that best adapts to your situation.
+So make sure you have that into consideration when choosing the bank that best suits your situation.